Bigherta/Basic-Intepreter/README.md

-This is a basic interpreter
+This is a basic interpreter which supports scope function